New Year’s Eve in Nevada

 Raise a Glass to Lake Tahoe New Year’s Eve

 New Year’s Eve at the world’s second largest alpine lake is overflowing with parties, concerts, and fireworks shows throughout the Lake Tahoe Basin.
 From Heavenly Holidays and the Black & White Ball at swanky Edgewood Tahoe to the Crystal Bay Club’s annual funktacular run of night-after-night concerts; from the casinos of Stateline and Crystal Bay to the Fire & Ice Festival at Northstar Village; and even on the slops from Mt.
 Rose to Palisades Tahoe ski resort, there are places for everyone to go and enjoy a New Year’s Eve celebration.
-Head to Visit Tahoe South or Go Tahoe North for listings of New Year’s Eve venues around Lake Tahoe to plan your New Year’s trip to the Jewel of the Sierra.
+Head to Visit Lake Tahoe or Go Tahoe North for listings of New Year’s Eve venues around Lake Tahoe to plan your New Year’s trip to the Jewel of the Sierra.

 Have a Rockin’ Reno New Year’s Eve